 People with Braxton-Hicks contractions can change their position or their activity level to help ease discomfort.

 For example, if a person is usually sedentary, a walk may be helpful, whereas a more physically active person may benefit from sitting down.
 It could also help to relax and drink water.

-Other causes of a hard stomach in pregnancy may include gas and constipation.
+Other causes of a hard stomach in pregnancy may

 It is important to see a doctor if someone with a hard stomach experiences more severe symptoms.
 These include:

 - unintended weight loss

 A person should also see a doctor if home treatments for conditions do not ease symptoms.

 A hard stomach can have many different causes.